Donald Trump’s Campaign Rally In Tulsa On Juneteenth Slammed As ‘Overt Racism’ By Texas Congressman

-Donald Trump’s campaign announced its first rally since the coronavirus pandemic led many states to issue stay at home orders, and it will be held on Friday, June 19, in Tulsa, Oklahoma.
-The location, as well as the date, caught the attention of many, including Texas Congressman Al Green.
-Green took to Twitter to slam the whole thing as “overt racism” from the president.
+Donald Trump’s campaign announced its first rally since the coronavirus pandemic led many states to issue stay-at-home orders, and it will be held on Friday, June 19, in Tulsa, Oklahoma.
+The location, as well as the date, caught the attention of many, including Texas Rep. Al Green, who took to Twitter to slam the whole thing as “overt racism” from the president.

 “A Trump rally with rebel flags (a symbol of slavery and racism) in Tulsa, OK (the place of #TulsaMassacre) on Juneteenth (a day of emancipation recognition) is more than a slap in the face to African Americans; it is overt racism from the highest office in the land. #RejectRacism,” tweeted Green.

-The representative’s tweet received some attention on the popular social media platform, with almost 6,000 accounts hitting the like button while more than 3,200 retweeted his thoughts.
-Nearly 565 users took the time to reply, with many of them expressing support while others did not approve.
+The representative’s tweet received some attention on the popular social media platform, with almost 6,000 accounts hitting the “like” button and another 3,200 or so retweeting his thoughts.
+Nearly 565 users took the time to reply, with many of them expressing support, while others did not approve.

 “It’s intentional with the aspiration to rip open wounds, inflict additional damage and cause the utmost pain,” wrote one Twitter user who agreed.